greenstatic/snake-embedded/README.md

-# snake-embedded
+# Snake Embedded
-Game of snake written in AVR assembler for the ATmega128 8-bit Microcontroller
+Classic Snake game written in AVR assembler for the ATmega128 8-bit Microcontroller